 5. Is there a way of avoiding a double tax for a corporation?

 The corporation can elect to be treated as an S corporation.
 An S corporation does not pay tax on its own income.
 Rather, its income and expenses are reported proportionately by the shareholders on their personal income tax returns in the percentage of their interest in the common stock of the corporation.
-An S election must be made within the first seventy-five days of the corporation’s existence.
+An S election must be made within the first seventy-five days of the corporation’s existence or beginning of a tax year.
 S elections which are made after the corporation has been in existence for some time will trigger a tax in the event the corporation sells assets with a built-in tax profit within five to ten years of the date of the S election.
 It is preferable to be an S corporation from the beginning of the corporation’s existence.

 6. Are there any other advantages or disadvantages to these entities?

-A proprietorship and a LLC pay no state franchise tax.
+A proprietorship and an LLC pay no state franchise tax.
 Corporations must pay the franchise tax for the privilege of doing business in Louisiana.
 Franchise tax is based upon the company’s debt and equity.
-The tax is $450 on the first $300,000 of taxable debt and equity and an additional $3.00 for each $1,000 over and above $300,000.
+The tax is based upon taxable debt and equity.

 A regular corporation can cover its owners in an IRC Section 125 cafeteria plan.
-An S corporation and a LLC cannot cover its self-employed owners.
+An S corporation and an LLC cannot cover its self-employed owners.

 Members in an LLC take withdrawals of the LLC’s profits without having to file payroll tax returns.
 Shareholders of corporations who render services must comply with all payroll reporting requirements, which can increase the cost of doing business.